Integrable Non-Holonomic Constraints and Gauge Fixing in Classical Field Theory: Abstract

 \section{Abstract}

-We show how the usual derivation of the equations of motion for a classical field theory with non-holonomic constraints, constraints that depend on the derivatives of the field, fails.
-As a result, the usual method for gauge fixing in classical and quantum field theories fails for general gauges that depend on the derivatives of the fields, such as the Coulomb and Lorenz gauges.
-The point of failure occurs at the use of the transposition rule, $\delta(\partial_\nu A^\mu)=\partial_\nu(\delta A^\mu)$, in the derivation of the equations of motion from the extremization of the action; we show that the transposition rule does not hold for general non-holonomic constraints.
-We define the concept of integrability of non-holonomic constraints in field theory and prove that the usual transposition rule holds for theories with these constraints.
-We are thus able to recover the usual treatment of gauge fixing for gauges of this type.
-We apply our formalism to the specific examples of the Coulomb and Lorenz gauges.
+We re-examine the derivation of the equations of motion from an action principle for classical field theories with non-holonomic constraints, \textit{i.e.}, constraints involving derivatives of the fields.
+We find that the usual method for gauge fixing in classical and quantum field theories is highly non-trivial for non-holonomic gauge constraints, such as the Coulomb and Lorenz gauges.
+The subtlety appears at the use of the so-called transposition rule, $\delta(\partial_\nu A^\mu)=\partial_\nu(\delta A^\mu)$, which has been shown not to hold for general non-holonomic constraints in the point-particle context.
+We provide a sufficient definition of integrable non-holonomic constraints in classical field theory that allows us to prove that the transposition rule holds for all theories with these constraints; we are then able to recover the usual treatment of gauge fixing for gauges of this type.